DCS-training/python-intro21-22/README.md

 # python-intro

-Material for an intermediate course for the Centre for Data, Culture & Society about the programming language Python.
+Material for a beginner course for the Centre for Data, Culture & Society about the programming language Python.

-Taught by Lucy Havens in semester 2 of academic year 2022
+Taught by Lucy Havens in semester 2 of the academic year 2022

-Course material contains:
+The course material contains:
 * Lecture Slides (two per week)
 * Jupyter Notebooks for demos from the slides
 * Assignments (also Jupyter Notebooks, one per week)